Code-Institute-Submissions/MS1-infinity-gym/README.md

 3. Select ‘None’ in the dropdown
 4. Then select ‘master’ and “Save”
 5. Now select ‘Branch: Master
-6. In the green bar you will see the URL: https://gwenjo.github.io/MS1-infinity-gym/
+6. In the green bar you will find the URL: https://gwenjo.github.io/MS1-infinity-gym/

-For Infinity Gym live!
+For the live version of Infinity Gym!
 [Click here](https://gwenjo.github.io/MS1-infinity-gym/)

-U can find information about cloning or downloading a repository [Click here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
+U can find information about cloning or downloading a repository [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 ## Credits
 ---

-# Content
+### Content
 •	All the text and stories were written by me.

-# Media
+### Media
 •	The photographs I used were obtained from [Pexels](https://www.pexels.com/) I’ve used the photo’s from different photographers such as;

 -	Leon Martinez (bootcamp.jpg, )